 As per usual, I cannot recommend or advise any of my readers to make any serious health-related lifestyle changes without consulting a medical professional first.
 I am merely informing my audience about the benefits I have already experienced by increasing my consumption of purified water and the benefits I hope to continue to experience during the rest of 2017.

 That being said, please check out Seize the Day Blog next Thursday, February 2nd, for a recipe that incorporates four of my favorite healing ingredients…Purified Water, Ginger Root, Honey, and Coconut Oil.

-If you have a favorite “healing” ingredient or remedy please share by commenting below!
+If you have a favorite “healing” ingredient or remedy please share on Twitter or Instagram (@seizethedayblog)!

 The information posted on Seize the Day Blog, including but not limited to, articles, images, recipes, text and other material are shared for informational purposes only.
 None of the writings should be looked upon as advice meant to replace that of an actual medical professional.
 If you suspect you have a serious medical condition you should seek help from a healthcare professional immediately.
 Please be aware that the author of this website is posting information simply to inform NOT to recommend others about health-related topics.
 Before following any information (i.e. undertaking a new healthcare or diet routine) found here on Seize the Day Blog, you should always consult a medical professional first.
 Please be sure to never disregard any medicinal advice because of something you have read on this website.